-5.3 Seizure Bupropion hydrochloride extended-release tablets (SR) can cause seizure.
-The risk of seizure is dose-related.
-The dose should not exceed 400 mg per day.
+Bupropion hydrochloride extended-release tablets (SR) can cause seizure.
+The risk of seizure is dose-related The dose should not exceed 400 mg per day.
 Increase the dose gradually.
 Discontinue bupropion hydrochloride extended-release tablets (SR) and do not restart treatment if the patient experiences a seizure.

-The risk of seizures is also related to patient factors, clinical situations, and concomitant medications that lower the seizure threshold.
-Consider these risks before initiating treatment with bupropion hydrochloride extended-release tablets (SR).
-Bupropion hydrochloride extended-release tablets (SR) are contraindicated in patients with a seizure disorder, current or prior diagnosis of anorexia nervosa or bulimia, or undergoing abrupt discontinuation of alcohol, benzodiazepines, barbiturates, and antiepileptic drugs [see Contraindications (4), Drug Interactions (7.3)].
-The following conditions can also increase the risk of seizure: severe head injury; arteriovenous malformation; CNS tumor or CNS infection; severe stroke; concomitant use of other medications that lower the seizure threshold (e.g. other bupropion products, antipsychotics, tricyclic antidepressants, theophylline, and systemic corticosteroids); metabolic disorders (e.g., hypoglycemia, hyponatremia, severe hepatic impairment, and hypoxia); use of illicit drugs (e.g., cocaine); or abuse or misuse of prescription drugs such as CMS stimulants.
-Additional predisposing conditions clude diabetes mellitus treated with oral hypoglycemic drugs or insulin; use of anorectic drugs; and excessive use of alcohol, benzodiazepines, sedative/hypnotics, or opiates
+The risk of seizures is also related to natient factors, clinical situations, and concomitant medications that lower the seizure threshold.
+Consider these risks before initiating treatment with bupropion hydrochloride extended release tablets (SR).
+Bunronion hydrochloride extended-release tablets (SR) are contraindicated in patients with a seizure disorder current or prior diagnosis of anorexia pervosa or bulimia or undergoing abrunt discontinuation o alcohol, benzodiazepines, barbiturates, and antiepileptic drugs [see Contraindications (4), Drug Interactions (7.3]).
+The following conditions can also increase the risk of seizure: severe head injury; arteriovenous malformation; CNS tumor or CNS infection; severe stroke; concomitant use of other medications that lower the seizure threshold (e.g., other bupropion products, antipsychotics, tricyclic antidepressants, theophylline, and systemic corticosteroids); metabolic disorders (e.g., hypoglycemia, hyponatremia, severe hepatic impairment, and hypoxia); use of illuicit drugs (e.g., occanie); or abuse or misuse of prescription drugs such as CNS stimulants.
+Additional predisposing conditions include diabetes mellitus treated with oral hypoglycemic drugs or insulin; use of anorectic drugs; and excessive use of alcohol. heprodiazepines. sedative/hyponotics, or origines. of alcohol, benzodiazepines, sedative/hypnotics, or opiates.
+Incidence of Seizure with Bunronion Use ment with bupropion hydrochloride extended-release tablets (SR) can result in elevated blood pressure

-When bupropion hydrochloride extended-release tablets (SR) are dosed up to 300 mg/day, the incidence of seizure s approximately 0.1% (1/1,000) and increases to approximately 0.4% (4/1,000) at the maximum recommended
+When burropion hydrochloride extended-release tablets (SR) are dosed up to 300 mg/day, the incidence of seizure is approximately 0.1% (1/1,000) and increases to approximately 0.4% (4/1,000) at the maximum recommended approхіпіацыў с... ose of 400 mg/day.

-The risk of seizure can be reduced if the dose of bupropion hydrochloride extended-release tablets (SR) does not exceed 400 mg/day, given as 200 mg twice daily, and the titration rate is gradual. nent with bupropion hydrochloride extended-release tablets (SR) can result in elevated blood pressure
+The risk of seizure can be reduced if the dose of bupropion hydrochloride extended-release tablets (SR) does not exceed 400 mg/day, given as 200 mg twice daily, and the titration rate is gradual.
+5.4 Hypertension

 Treatment with bupropion hydrochloride extended-release tablets (SR) can result in elevated blood pressure and hypertension.
 Assess blood pressure before initiating treatment with bupropion hydrochloride extended-release tablets (SR) and monitor periodically during treatment.
-The risk of hypertension is increased if bupropion hydrochloride extended-release tablets (SR) are used concomitantly with MAOIs or other drugs that increase dopaminergic or noradrenergic activity (see Contraindications (4)).
+The fisk of hypertension is increased if bupropion hydrochloride extended-release tablets (SR) are used concomitantly with MAOIs or other drugs that increase dopaminergic or noradrenergic activity [see Contraindications (4)].